 - Where to buy tickets

-… and any other thoughtful advice you can share to help them create their own exciting travel experience.
+… and any other thoughtful, in-depth advice you can share to help them create their own exciting travel experience.

 If you get stuck for topics or categories to write about, simply visit other successful travel blogs in your niche to get some inspiration.
-Check out their social media to see which posts are shared the most and which ones get the most engagement.
+Also, check out their social media to see which posts are shared the most and get the most engagement.

 Pro Tip: As a travel blogger, you have to master the art of photography.